pixel

 Bears injury report: Rome Odunze, Luther Burden III out vs. Packers

 LAKE FOREST, Ill. — Rome Odunze has been dealing with a stress fracture in his foot for weeks.
-It healed enough for the Bears receiver to be cleared to play in Week 15 against Cleveland, only to have the injury aggravated in pregame warmups.
+It healed enough for the Bears wide receiver to be cleared to play last Sunday against the Cleveland Browns, but he aggravated the injury in pregame warmups.

-That has put him back on the shelf.
-He didn’t practice all week and was formally ruled of Saturday’s game versus the Green Bay Packers at Soldier Field.
-This information was included on the official Bears injury report, which was released on Thursday afternoon.
+That has put Odunze back on the shelf.
+He didn’t practice all week and formally was ruled out of Saturday’s game against the Green Bay Packers at Soldier Field.
+This information was included on the official Bears injury report, which was released Thursday afternoon.

-The same news came for rookie receiver Luther Burden III, who suffered a groin injury in a 31-3 victory over the Browns despite him being the game’s leading receiver.
-He is officially out versus the Packers.
+Luther Burden III also was ruled out versus the Packers.
+The Bears’ rookie wide receiver suffered a groin injury in the 31-3 win over the Browns despite him being the game’s leading receiver.

 [READ: Kevin Warren: Chicago Bears stadium search will expand beyond Illinois]

-Tight end Cole Kmet (ankle/knee) was limited some during the practice week and is formally questionable.
-So is running back D’Andre Swift (groin) was also a bit limited during Wednesday and Thursday practices.
-That would a tough blow if either guy can’t go, especially with Odunze and Burden already out.
+Tight end Cole Kmet (ankle/knee) was limited during the practice week and is questionable.
+Same for running back D’Andre Swift (groin), who also was a bit limited during Wednesday and Thursday practices.
+That would be a tough blow if either guy can’t go, especially with Odunze and Burden already out.

-Linebacker Amen Ogbongbemiga (hamstring) was also ruled out.
-Defensive end Joe Tryon-Shoyinka (personal) is formally questionable.
+Linebacker Amen Ogbongbemiga (hamstring) also was ruled out.
+Defensive end Joe Tryon-Shoyinka (personal) is questionable.

 [MORE: Bears linebacker D’Marco Jackson wins NFC Defensive Player of Week honor]

-Head coach Ben Johnson is also confident in those further down the depth chart, who might be called upon in a situation like this.
+Bears head coach Ben Johnson also is confident in those further down the depth chart, who might be called upon in a situation like this.